 Carlo Teardo Antiquario - here one will find many nice icons for sale.
 Descriptions only in Italian.
 (Milano, Italien).

 Ikonenhandel Grassmann - a small exhibition of icons nicely represented.
 (Berlin).

-Brenske Gallery - a rather extensive selection of icons, mostly from the 19th century.
-Small images, not the very best picture quality.
+Brenske Gallery - a small selection of icons, mostly from the 19th century.
+Small images.
 (Stefan Brenske, Munich & Hannover, Germany, also in Zurich, Switzerland).

 Russian-Antique - many of the icons here unfortunately are not displayed in a frontal way, but one can see many fine details.
 (New York).

 The Russian Store - this exhibition quite nice, good quality images, descriptions of the icons and a number of original articles on related subjects.
 (Palm Beach, Florida).